nikitavoloboev/alfred-my-mind/readme.md

 You can then run `alfred link` inside this repo you cloned.
 This will make a symbolic link of the [`workflow`](workflow) directory.

 You can then make your changes to the code and after run `alfred build` to build the go binary to `workflow` directory.
-Which you can then use from inside Alfred script filters.
+Which you can then use from inside Alfred [script filters](https://www.alfredapp.com/help/workflows/inputs/script-filter/).

+The workflow is built using [Deanishe](https://github.com/deanishe)'s amazing [AwGo](https://github.com/deanishe/awgo) library.

 ## Thank you 💜
 You can support what I do on [Patreon](https://www.patreon.com/nikitavoloboev) or look into [other repositories](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0) I shared.